 These questions are answered in the action plan.
 Below are the guidelines to make an effective project action plan template;

 - Make Action Steps Template: It’s a simple template in tabular form that represents all tasks that are required to achieve a goal.
 It presents a similar kind of information that is available on project schedules such as Actions/Tasks, dates, duration, required resources, responsible teams, and comments.

 - Define Communication Media: It’s recommended to clearly define communication media’s which will be used to keep the whole project management team on the same page.
 Project management software is used for this purpose which gives real-time information about tasks that have been completed and what tasks are in progress.

-Following points should also be considered for making above action plan successful,
+The following points should also be considered for making the above action plan successful,

 - Use color schemes for highlighting priorities and current focuses.